nik-neg/gamechat/README.md

 ### Demo:
 https://www.youtube.com/watch?v=v8LlddrXfg8

-Further description will be provided around the end of May 2021.

 ## Getting started
 ### Front end
 1. Open the client folder and run `npm i` in the terminal.